growthcharts/jamesdemo/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# jamestest
+# jamesdemo

-The `jamestest` is a simple Shiny app with demo children.
+The `jamesdemo` is a simple Shiny app with demo children.
 The goal of the package is to test the website construction facility of the **Joint Automatic Measurement and Evaluation System (JAMES)**.
 JAMES is an **experimental** online resource for creating and analysing growth